Hemdat Yamim: Content and influence

 The book is significant in that many of its customs are now widely followed.
 Its content is widely spread with kabbalistic-style musar and inspirational exhortations.
-It is one of the sources for customs of Tu Bishvat celebration, and the source for the tikkun of the seventh night of Passover which is practiced on Sephardic communities.
+It is one of the sources for customs of Tu Bishvat celebration, and the source for the tikkun of the seventh night of Passover which is practiced in Sephardic communities.
 In new editions of Hemdat Yamim, at the beginning of the book is printed a list of dozens of now-accepted customs whose only known source is this book.

 The book has been extensively used primarily by Sephardic rabbis, and various kabbalistic customs in it were accepted by all Jewish communities.
 Opinion among Hasidim about the book varied.
 R' Chaim of Volozhin wrote that even if the book was authored by Nathan of Gaza, the book itself contained no objectionable content, and seemingly was written before Nathan developed his Sabbatean views.
+Rav Avraham Danzig, in Chayei Adam cites Hemdat Yamim as his source for Tefillah Zakka.
 R' Shlomo Elyashiv described the book as "one of the most holy".
 A 2003 printing of the book opened with a haskama from R' Ovadiah Yosef, saying that "excitement about the holiness of Shabbat and holidays does not enter my heart, except by reading this book of Torah".
 On the other hand, R' Mordechai Eliyahu refused to keep the book in his house ever since reading R' Yehuda Fatiyah's criticisms of the book's author, and wrote that the Ben Ish Hai wrote his book "Lashon Hachamim" primarily to provide an alternative to Hemdat Yamim.
 Others, though, have claimed the Ben Ish Hai approved of Hemdat Yamim, bringing as evidence several instances where content from Hemdat Yamim appears in Ben Ish Hai.